odant/conan-jscript/src/doc/api/http.md

 * `msesc` {number}
-* `callback` {Function} Optional function to be called when a timeout occurs, Same as binding to the `timeout` event.
+* `callback` {Function} Optional function to be called when a timeout occurs.
+Same as binding to the `timeout` event.
 * Returns: {this}

 Once a socket is associated with the message and is connected,